Rookie Forward Dominick Mersch Loaned to AHL Rochester

 November 10, 2023 - ECHL (ECHL) - Jacksonville Icemen News Release

-JACKSONVILLE, FL - The Jacksonville Icemen, proud ECHL affiliate of the NHL's Buffalo Sabres and the AHL's Rochester Americans announced today that forward Dominick Mersch has been loaned to Rochester.
+JACKSONVILLE, FL - The Jacksonville Icemen, proud ECHL affiliate of the NHL's Buffalo Sabres and the AHL's Rochester Americans announced today that forward Dominick Mersch (pictured above) has been loaned to Rochester, while defenseman Nicholas Savoie has also been recalled.
 The Americans have signed Mersch to a professional tryout (PTO).
+In a separate roster move, the Icemen have agreed to terms with goaltender Justin Kapelmaster.

 The Icemen play host the Atlanta Gladiators on Saturday evening.
 Game time from Vystar Veterans Memorial Arena is set for 7:00 p.m.
 Tickets are available on Ticketmaster, or call 904-602-7825.